basett1/Asus-N551JK-OC-EFI/README.md

 Reboot the system, when you are at Opencore run modGRUBShell.efi

-Type `setup_var 0x85`to interrogate, the result is `Offset 0x85 is: 0x01` this mean that the cfg is locked
+Type `setup_var 0x85`to interrogate, the result is `Offset 0x85 is: 0x01` this mean that the cfg lock is enabled

-Then type `setup_var 0x85 0x00`to write, the result is `Offset 0x85 is: 0x01 setting offset 0x85 to 0x00` this mean that the cfg is setted to unlock
+Then type `setup_var 0x85 0x00`to write, the result is `Offset 0x85 is: 0x01 setting offset 0x85 to 0x00` this mean that the cfg lock is disabled

-Type `EXIT` to return to Opencore Bootloader, Reset nvram and use VerifyMsrE2.efi to check if the cfg is unlocked.
+Type `EXIT` to return to Opencore Bootloader, Reset nvram and use VerifyMsrE2.efi to check if the cfg lock is disabled.

 ## Advanced